AndersDeath/diary2/000-current.md

 # 18 March - Saturday - Yerevan - 170 day of immigration

 The main piece of news is that yesterday Putin was wanted by the international court of The Hague.
+It's something new.